 Keep Travertine clean

-You would agree cleanliness is a part of maintenance, especially outdoor.
-To make your travertine floor last longer, practice a regular cleaning routine.
+You would agree cleanliness is a part of maintenance, especially outdoors.
+To make your Travertine floor last longer, practice a regular cleaning routine.
 Grime or dirt build-up quickly cascades into slippery or aging stones.
-Make sure you regularly clean your travertine floor.
+Make sure you regularly clean your Travertine floor.
+Using a sponge or mop that has been almost completely wrung dry, lightly mist the Travertine surface with a tiny amount of warm, ordinary water.
+Avoid soaking Travertine tiles in water since this can seep past sealants or into grout lines, resulting in deterioration, discolouration, and the development of mould and mildew.

 Both these elements will cause the Travertine surface to dull.
 Acidic substances like lemon, orange peels, baking soda, vinegar slowly may penetrate the surface to cause irreparable damage.